Name: John-Allison Weiss

-Johnny currently lives with their cat Mouse in their best friends' driveway as they prepare to finally release their first album in six years.
+Johnny currently lives with their cat Mouse in their best friends' driveway as they prepare to finally release their first album in seven years.

 The beginning.
 JAW plays bass in a pop punk band and a metal band in their hometown of Flowery Branch, GA.
 No real shows played.
 They start an acoustic duo with a friend and mostly play emo covers and songs JAW writes.
 This leads to eventual solo sets at open mics in Buford, GA.

 JAW attends art school at University of Georgia.
 They play tons of shows in Athens, GA and Atlanta plus weekend shows in surrounding towns across the southeast.
 JAW books a couple DIY tours during this time by messaging coffee shops on MySpace and promoting on Facebook.

 A kickstarter campaign to fund their EP goes early internet viral on Tumblr and JAW is recognized in outlets like the New York TImes and Wired for being on the starting end of this tech game changer.
 JAW also does a couple self booked tours with friends like Bess Rogers, Jenny Owen Youngs and Lelia Broussard: The Spring Break Forever Tour and the Quest For Glory Tour.